netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 : Refers to an instance that matches a recurrence rule.

 Recurrence set:
-: Refers to an instance that set of recurrence instances.
+: Refers to a set of recurrence instances.

 Frequency:
 : Characterizes the type of a recurrence rule.
 Values are taken from "FREQ" rule in {{Section 3.3.10 of !RFC5545}}.